briankeny/koterm/README.md

 The koterm project for it to be a success I give credit to my friends from Orion group.
 Mike , Ian and Collins.
 Thank you guys for the support .

-You will find more interesting projects from our website .
+You will find better and  more interesting projects from our website .

 Thank you for taking your time to read about koterm.
 Iam happy it means so much to me .